The following community resources are available on and off campus:

 needsfor information about resources the campus offers.

-If you have any questions, please contact Dr. Nicole Roop at email@example.com.
+If you have any questions or other resources to share with students, please contact Dr. Nicole Roop at firstname.lastname@example.org.